What Makes a Higher-Quality Carbon Credit?

-The central idea behind a carbon offset is that it can substitute for GHG emission reductions that an organization would have made on its own.
-For this to be true, the world must be at least as well off when you use a carbon offset credit as it would have been if you had reduced your own carbon footprint.[1]
-When people talk about the “quality” of a carbon offset credit, they are referring to the level of confidence one can have that the use of the credit will fulfill this basic principle.
+The central idea behind a carbon credit is that it can substitute for reductions that you, as a buyer, could have made to your own emissions.
+For this to be true, the world must be at least as well off when you use a carbon credit as it would have been if you had reduced your own emissions.[1]
+When people talk about the “quality” of a carbon credit, they are referring to the level of confidence one can have that the use of the credit will fulfill this basic principle.

-A variety of terms are frequently used to define quality criteria for carbon offsets, including that associated GHG reductions must be “real,” “quantifiable,” and “verifiable.”
+A variety of terms are sometimes used to define quality criteria for carbon credits, including that avoided emissions or enhanced removals must be “real,” “quantifiable,” and “verifiable.”
 Most of these terms have their origin in regulatory criteria established for air pollutant credits under the U.S. Clean Air Act (going back to 1977).
-However, these terms have distinct regulatory meanings under U.S. law that do not always translate meaningfully to carbon offsets.
-The term “real,” for example, has no commonly agreed definition across carbon offset programs and standards, and is often used as a vague catch-all.[2]
+However, these terms have distinct regulatory meanings under U.S. law that do not always translate meaningfully to carbon credits.
+The term “real,” for example, has no commonly agreed definition across carbon credit programs and standards, and is often used as a vague catch-all.[2]

-For this guide, therefore, we have distilled the essential elements of carbon offset quality down to five criteria.
-In short, quality carbon offset credits must be associated with GHG reductions or removals that are:
+For this guide, therefore, we have distilled the essential elements of carbon credit quality down to five criteria.
+In short, higher-quality carbon credits are those associated with avoided emissions or enhanced removals that are:

 • Additional